About

 Multiple regions from the ground up.
 Our team has commissioned and deployed new data center regions from dirt to production traffic — including Meta’s first all-Turin server region, delivered on schedule.
 We position thousands of racks per year at rates up to 750 racks/week with single-day records of 200 racks.

-AI into how I operate.
+AI Evangelist for Global Site Operations.
 I don’t just govern AI initiatives — I use AI tools daily.
 I’ve built AI agents into my own workflow for meeting prep, workforce modeling, data analysis, and operational reporting.
-That hands-on fluency shapes how I evaluate and sponsor AI programs across the organization.
+That hands-on fluency is why I was designated AI Evangelist for Meta’s Global Site Operations org — leading the work of sharing best practices, writing about what works, and demonstrating how to make AI-native operations the default rather than a bolt-on.
+The work: help every team start with AI in every workflow, not retrofit it later.

 An AI Operations program with measurable results.
 I founded and lead Meta’s data center AI Operations program (2022).
 In its first year, the program drove a 49% reduction in unplanned downtime and interruptions on training infrastructure, a 70% reduction on inference infrastructure, and a 180% improvement in diagnostic accuracy.
 I co-created the new hardware introduction process now used across Grand Teton, MTIA, NVIDIA GB200, and GB300 deployments.